peaceful chiricahua skies

 Peaceful Chiricahua Skies is a local coalition of organizations, businesses, and individuals in the Chiricahua-Peloncillo and surrounding areas acting as a clearinghouse for those opposing expanded military training flights in the Tombstone MOA area.

-Members of our coalition include the Center for Biological Diversity, Southwestern Research Station (American Museum of Natural History), Friends of Cave Creek Canyon, Chiricahua Regional Council, Peaceful Gila Skies, Natural Allies, Migration Taco, and others.
+Members of our coalition include the Center for Biological Diversity, Southwestern Research Station (American Museum of Natural History), Friends of Cave Creek Canyon, Chiricahua Regional Council, Peaceful Gila Skies, Natural Allies, Sky Island Alliance, Wild Arizona, and others.
 PCS has no paid staff.
 It is an all volunteer effort supported by volunteers who are residents of the area affected.
 We are also relying on assistance from our coalition member organizations.
-(Because of our expedited need to get this effort going, it will be necessary to announce these partners over time.
-If you would like to join our coalition, please let us know.)
+(If you are a business or non-profit and would like to join our coalition, please let us know.)

-Here is more information about the U.S. Air Force proposal to prepare an Environmental Impact Statement (EIS) to assess the potential environmental consequences associated with optimizing the Special Use Airspace (SUA) to support aircrews stationed at Davis-Monthan Air Force Base, Luke AFB, and Morris Air National Guard Base in Arizona.
+Here is more information about the U.S. Air Force proposal to optimize the Special Use Airspace (SUA) to support aircrews stationed at Davis-Monthan Air Force Base, Luke AFB, and Morris Air National Guard Base in Arizona.
+This proposal would dramatically increase military combat training flights, lower training elevations to 100 feet, allow the dropping of chaff and flares, and permit sonic-boom producing supersonic flights as low as 5,000 feet in southern Arizona and New Mexico.